 You can use the length of the arc divided by 2 to place a point in the centre of the arc.

 Yes that does work.
 However I was trying to do something like on the example.
 Where A4 and A5 both lie on the same arc and I now want to find the middle point along the arc between those points.
 I have created an exaggerated example to help making it clear.
 The length if the curve between A4 and A5 isn’t known, yet I need it to divide it into parts.
 IN this case it could probably be done by drawing a line between A4 and A5, then drawing a line from A1 through the middle of that line.
 But that only goes when the arc is a perfect circle and both helper lines (A1-A4 and A1-A5) stem from the same origin.
 This method however fails when the circle is rather a spline.
 See second example.
 In the end I just eyeballed it.
 The original instructions read.
 Draw a smooth curve and find the middle along its path.
 Perfectly doable with a ruler, not so simple for me doing it electronically.
-Image 002

-Use the image tool and in the formula use the ((length of the arc to A4 - length to A5) / 2) + length to A5.
+Use the tool and in the formula use the ((length of the arc to A4 - length to A5) / 2) + length to A5.

 Unfortunately you have to decipher the which curve length is which in the Variables table, as the names are not based on the point names, but rather the order in which they were created.

-You can use the info in the rollover to figure out which length is which. image
+You can use the info in the rollover to figure out which length is which.

 I just couldn’t get it to work.
 I couldn’t find the curve lengths I needed.
 My bad I guess.
 But I found a way. goes like this: Take the largest angle, substract the smaller angle.
 We now have the angle between the two legs.
 Divide that number by two and add the smaller angle.
 Point (length and Angle) Name {bisect} Length {line length A1-A4} Angle { ((AngleLine_A1_A4-AngleLine_A1_A5)/2)+(AngleLine_A1_A5) } It is a bit of a workaround, but at least I got it figured out and it works.